cscarpon/Website/content/authors/admin/_index.md

 title: Christopher Scarpone
 ---

-I am an Environmental Data Scientist at Ryerson University in the Urban Forest Research a& Ecological Disturbance Group.
-At Ryerson, I am a 4th PhD Candidate in the Environmental Applied Science and Management Program.
-My research focuses on how can we understand the relationship of our digital representations (data) of the natural environment.
-Using Machine and Deep Learning methods, I explore data relationships and how we can better understand and interpret the environment by digging into the black box of machine learning.
+I am an Environmental Data Scientist at Ryerson University in the Urban Forest Research & Ecological Disturbance (UFRED) Group.
+At Ryerson, I am a 4th year PhD Candidate in the Environmental Applied Science and Management Program (EnSciMan).
+My research focuses on understanding the relationship of our digital representations (data) for the natural environment.
+Using Machine and Deep Learning methods, I explore data relationships and how we can better understand and interpret the environment, by digging into the black box of machine learning.